 Think strategy, and think about deforming and rewriting the battlefield.
 If you go into a battle hoping to simply beat and stab your enemies to death with traditional weapons, you’re almost surely going to get owned.

 It appears as though each character only has one hotbar at the bottom of the screen, but there are actually three.
-You can cycle through them with the teeny tiny little arrows over on the left.
-There is not, at the moment, a keyboard shortcut for toggling hotbars, which seems like an oversight that'll hopefully be rectified in a coming patch.
+You can cycle through them with the teeny tiny little arrows over on the left, or if you’re using a controller, cycle with the shoulder buttons.
+There is not, at the moment, a keyboard shortcut for toggling hotbars, which seems like an oversight that’ll hopefully be rectified in a coming patch.
 As your characters get higher level and you gain more abilities, scrolls and potions, the extra hotbars can be helpful for keeping things organized.
-(Though there's no penalty for rooting through a character's inventory during battle, thankfully.)
+(Though there’s no penalty for rooting through a character’s inventory during battle, thankfully.)

 There are a number of ways to delay enemies and force them to skip turns—you can shock them while they’re in water, freeze them, knock them down, etc. It can be invaluable to delay enemies’ attacks, particularly skeleton archers, who seem dead set on firing off ruinous elemental arrows early on and putting you on your heels.
 In the early stages of a fight, focus as much on forcing skipped turns as on doing damage.